 Historical data is not neglected in managerial analysis.
 Instead, the insights it provides into past results help predict the future.
 Decision-makers need to assess whether to stay on course or amend their plans.
 Being able to adjust to changes in the physical or economic environments rests on the shoulders of today’s business leaders.

-Cost Accounting Is NOT Managerial Accounting
+Cost Accounting Is Not Managerial Accounting

 Cost accounting is but one key element of managerial accounting skills.

 Analyzing and determining costs of products and services is critical to effectively pricing products and services for the marketplace.
 For example, the profit margin for re-tooling an aircraft engine and that of manufacturing the same engine from scratch wouldn’t be the same.
-Accurately accounting for all the expenses involved in each product, interpreting the potential market volume for each, and predicting the resources needed for each are functions of cost accounting.
+Accurately accounting for all the expenses involved in each product, interpreting the potential market volume for each and predicting the resources needed for each are functions of cost accounting.

-Managerial accounting practices include those skill sets but extend to budget and variance analysis, operational control, risk management, capacity evaluations, and data analysis support to each business unit within an organization.
+Managerial accounting practices include those skill sets but extend to budget and variance analysis, operational control, risk management, capacity evaluations and data analysis support to each business unit within an organization.

 Just Another Required Course?

-A knee-jerk reaction to a high turnover rate has to be balanced by management assessment and knowledge of typical industry turnover rates, historical turnover rates and an understanding of the current economic job climate.
+A knee-jerk reaction to a high turnover rate must be balanced by management assessment and knowledge of typical industry turnover rates, historical turnover rates and an understanding of the current economic job climate.
 Businesses might expect a high turnover number in customer service, but if the same occurs within production-line employees, it may be a red flag that warrants immediate concern.

 How does one choose between two equally good (or bad) choices?
 Which product lines are the most profitable?
 Will bundling products help or hinder revenue generation?
 Business leaders have to make these choices every day.

-Tactical execution and measurements need to be in place to determine the success of strategic plans to enter new markets, expand product offerings, or sell off a well-established part of the business.
+Tactical execution and measurements need to be in place to determine the success of strategic plans to enter new markets, expand product offerings or sell off a well-established part of the business.
 To be effective, managerial accountants must have the skills to calculate, assess and communicate the options.

 Smaller and midsize companies often combine the functions of managerial and financial accounting under one umbrella.
 Such accounting departments require an equal focus on both aspects to support the needs of the internal and external audiences that will consume the financial data.
 When the two accounting competencies are combined into one department, it is important for department leaders to possess the knowledge and skills specific to each area.